samthor/but-csv/README.md

 ## Iterator

-Like parse, but you get each row at a time and can return earl.y
+Like parse, but you get each row at a time and can return early.

 ```js
 import { iter } from 'but-csv';